tillt/ChapterForge/README.md

 - Jumps land at the correct 5s offsets (any player should).
 - A video screen showing the chapter images in (QuickTime does this).
 - URLs are displayed together with the chapter titles (no player does this, yet).

+And then another file with more chapters, for fans: [ChapterForge Bonus Track M4A File](https://github.com/tillt/ChapterForge/raw/refs/heads/main/docs/example/output_small50.m4a)

 ## CLI Usage